ieee-vgtc/ieeevis.org/year/2018/info/presenter-information/final-information-paper-authors.md

 ---
-title: final-information-paper-authors
+title: Final Information for Paper Authors
 layout: main-2018
 permalink: /year/2018/info/presenter-information/final-information-paper-authors
 ---

-# Final Information for Paper Authors

 This page provides authors of accepted papers with important information for the remainder of the process until the conference.